liberland/laws/drafting/consolidated/referendum-law.md

 #### Section 3: Congress Proposals

-The Congress may collectively submit a Proposal in the system, which will be designated with the origin of "Congress."
-There are two forms of a Congress Origin Proposal:
+The Congress may collectively submit a Proposal in the system, in which case the origin of the Proposal shall be registered as"Congress."

-   a) Unanimous Proposal: Where the entire Congress makes a unanimous decision to make this Proposal.

-   b) Majority Proposal: Where a simple majority in Congress makes the Proposal.

-### Article 7: Endorsement
+### Article 7: Endorsing Proposals

-#### Section 1: Supporting Proposals

-Any Citizen may support any Proposal by pledging their LLM into it.
-Pledged LLM shall be locked, and the Citizen shall be barred from using them elsewhere in politics.
-Endorsement increases the chance of the Proposal being converted into a Referendum.
+Any Citizen may support any Proposal by pledging their voting instrument into it.
+A Citizen can use the same voting instrument in multiple referenda active at the same time.

-#### Section 2: Release of Pledged LLM

-The LLM shall be freed up upon the Proposal being converted into a Referendum.
-If that does not occur within the span of ten Referendum Periods following the period in which the Endorsement took place, the Citizen shall have the option of canceling the Endorsement and unlocking the LLM.

 ### Article 8: View of Proposals